Bournemouth railway station: History

-The station was designed by William Jacob, chief engineer of the London and South Western Railway, and opened on 20 July 1885 as Bournemouth East replacing the original station of the same name on the other side of Holdenhurst Road from 1870 to 1885, see Bournemouth East railway station (Ringwood, Christchurch and Bournemouth Railway).
-The station was over 0.62 mi from the town centre on the insistence of town authorities of the time.
-It was renamed Bournemouth Central on 1 May 1899 and became Bournemouth on 10 July 1967 following the closure of Bournemouth West.
-By 1967 third rail electrification had reached Bournemouth and continued beyond to Branksome and Bournemouth Train & Rolling Stock Maintenance Depot but no further.
-From the end of steam most trains were formed of 4REP EMUs coupled up with one or more unpowered 4TC units.
+The station was designed by William Jacob, chief engineer of the London and South Western Railway, and opened on 20 July 1885 as Bournemouth East; it replaced the original station of the same name on the other side of Holdenhurst Road from 1870 to 1885.
+The station was sited over 0.62 mi from the town centre, on the insistence of town authorities of the time.

+It was renamed Bournemouth Central on 1 May 1899 and became Bournemouth on 10 July 1967, following the closure of Bournemouth West.
+By 1967, third rail electrification had reached Bournemouth and continued beyond to Branksome and Bournemouth Train & Rolling Stock Maintenance Depot but no further.
+From the end of the steam era, most trains were formed of 4REP EMUs coupled up with one or more unpowered 4TC units.
 The 4TC units would be uncoupled at Bournemouth and attached to a Class 33/1 diesel locomotive for the onward journey to Weymouth.
 This continued until the electrification of the line from Branksome to Weymouth and the introduction of Class 442 units in 1988.
 The end of steam also saw the removal of the station's centre tracks which ran between the up and down lines serving platforms 2 and 3 respectively and the demolition of the locomotive sheds to the west; the station car park took over their site.

 The station roof was severely damaged by the Great Storm of 1987 that hit the South of England.
 It was extensively refurbished in 2000 by Railtrack after many years of disrepair and being surrounded by scaffolding to protect people from falling debris.

 Ticket barriers were installed in 2008.

 Bournemouth railway station was once served by services and goods deliveries across five railways, the South West Main Line, Southampton and Dorchester Railway, Ringwood, Christchurch and Bournemouth Railway, Salisbury and Dorset Junction Railway and Somerset and Dorset Joint Railway.